visgl/deck.gl/docs/README.md

 ## Ecosystem

-Deck.gl has been developed in parallel with a number of companion modules:
+deck.gl has been developed in parallel with a number of companion modules:

 * [luma.gl](https://uber.github.io/luma.gl/#/) -
   A general purpose WebGL library designed to be interoperable both with the